 Setup Up-sell and Cross-sell Campaigns

 Once your objective has been chosen and you have created a product catalog, you can enable dynamic ads to have Facebook automatically deliver relevant services or offerings to people based on their interests, intent, and actions.
-They will deliver ads in different formats based on these things, including in single image, carousel, story, or collection ads.
+They will deliver ads in different formats based on these things, including single images, carousels, stories, or collection ads.

 Another advantage of choosing dynamic ads is the ability to create upsell and cross-sell campaigns.
-These are a helpful tool for increasing the lifetime value of your customer base.
+These are helpful tools for increasing the lifetime value of your customer base.
 Additionally, these ads are personalized so they deliver the most relevant ad content to the right people.

 They’re also always on, which means you don’t personally need to create and promote specific ads for specific items.
 When users visit or site or express interest in your products, these ads are also helpful for automatically retargeting them.